-Capital accounts include the funds contributed by owners, retained earnings, current year result, general and special reserves, as well as the valuation adjustments.
+Capital accounts include bank's equity investments, retained earnings, current year financial result, general and special reserves, and valuation adjustments.

 Category unclassified liabilities, encompasses: inter-bank liabilities (borrowings from other banks, deposits placed from other banks, liabilities to bank branches, liabilities based on issued securities) and other liabilities (bank activities on the behalf of and for the account of others and settlement accounts, etc.), not being classified in the previous items.